 Antibiotics, antiviral drugs, or antifungal drugs are used, depending on which organism has most likely caused the pneumonia.

-Pneumonia acquired in the hospital is usually more severe than pneumonia acquired in the community Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more because the infecting organisms tend to be more aggressive.
+Pneumonia acquired in the hospital is usually more severe than pneumonia acquired in the community Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more because the infecting organisms tend to be more aggressive.
 They are also less likely to respond to antibiotics (called resistance) and are, therefore, harder to treat.
 Additionally, people in hospitals tend to be sicker even without pneumonia than those living in the community and therefore are not as able to fight the infection.